 For continuing students, USC Student Health (counseling, mental health services and medical services) can continue to be your provider from May 23 through Aug.
 14, 2020.
 Sign up for summer coverage.
 Students residing in California who are enrolled in summer courses are automatically charged the summer health fee.
 The 2020 summer health fee is $180 and includes access to all services.

-All matriculated students are eligible to sign up whether or not they are taking classes this summer.
+All matriculated students are eligible to sign up, regardless of whether or not they are taking classes this summer.
 Students residing near campus are especially encouraged to sign up; all students in California can receive care from our medical and counseling providers.
-For additional information, contact USC Student Health at 213-740-9355 (WELL) or email email@example.com.
+For additional information, contact USC Student Health at 213-740-9355 (WELL) or email firstname.lastname@example.org.

 Class of 2020 graduates should note important reminders about medical records, health insurance and eligibility for services.